I1nuu/Precursor_Military_AI/README.md

 # Precursor_Military_AI
-Fragments of lost proccesors abandoned and destroyed thousands of years ago.
+A collection of multiple proccesors that appear to operate as a collective.
+Appears to hijack certain units and instills sentience.